 The 11th Annual Lindalee Tracey Award

-2017 SUBMISSIONS ARE NOW OPEN
+2017 SUBMISSIONS ARE NOW CLOSED

 The Lindalee Tracey Award is presented annually at the Hot Docs International Documentary Film Festival, held in Toronto each spring.
 In 2007, the first Lindalee Tracey Award was presented to Trevor Anderson for his film Rock Pockets.